 Have you ever wanted to live abroad, discover a new culture, improve your language skills and study in depth the laws of a different legal system?
 If so then the Erasmus/exchange programme might be exactly what you are looking for.

 The Law School has an extensive exchange programme with over 30 prestigious Law Schools across Europe, North America, Australia and the Far East.
 Law students are permitted to study abroad in their Junior Sophister year.
-Students are expected to study abroad for the full academic year, with the exception of a one-semester exchange in Emory University and Fisher College of Business.
+Students can study abroad for the full year or for one semester.

 Students continue to pay Trinity fees, in so far as these are required, but pay no fees to the host university.
 An Erasmus mobility grant is provided for students studying in a European university.
 There is no financial support for students attending universities outside the EU.